 15. 1Yeshua` said to the people, ‘Any kingdom divided against itself will be ruined, 2and a house divided against itself will fall.’

-5But the tax collector stood at a distance, and wouldn’t even lift his eyes to heaven, but beat his chest, saying, “God have mercy on me, a sinner!”
-6I tell you, this man rather than the other, went home reconciled to God.’
+5But the tax collector stood at a distance, and wouldn’t even lift his eyes to heaven, but beat his chest, saying, “O God, have mercy on me, a sinner!”
+6I tell you, this man rather than the other, went home cleared before God.’